Manishearth/manishearth.github.io/source/_posts/2017-01-14-stop-ascribing-meaning-to-unicode-code-points.markdown

 the font, and if your application relies on this, you should be querying the font.
 There are even code points like U+FDFD (﷽) which are often rendered multiple columns wide.
 In fact, in my _monospace_ font in my text editor, that character is rendered _almost_ 12 columns wide.
-Yes, "almost", subsequent characters get offset a tiny bit.
-I don't know why.
+Yes, "almost", subsequent characters get offset a tiny bit, presumably because the font selection picking a non-monospace font for the character.

 Another false assumption is that editing actions (selection, backspace, cut, paste) operate on code